inflatebot/chatterbox-TTS-cli-api/README.md

 The program is a work in progress, but right now, pretty great!

+There's two ways to get text to speech:
+- Connect to a program like SillyTavern and have it read what you want on demand.
+- Have it read a .txt file and give you a .wav audio file to listen to or share.

 ## To-Do List

 - [ ] Add the ability to have multiple voice cloning sources loaded and selectable by API.